north-road/slyr/docs/user_guide/tools.md

 >
 > ✔️ **Geodatabase settings:**  Indexes sometimes cause issues with conversions if they are broken or there is something non-standard in its structure.
 Check [Troubleshooting](https://slyr.north-road.com/user_guide/troubleshooting){:target="_blank" rel="noopener"}_ for the workaround.
 >
 > ✔️ **Geopackages:** ArcGIS Pro and Geopackages has not yet reached full support.
 Therefore an error will be produced if you are exporting from a geopackage. e.g. *Warning: Railway: Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path*.
-See the [Troubleshooting](https://slyr.north-road.com/user_guide/troubleshooting){:target="_blank" rel="noopener"}_ for the workaround.
+See the [Troubleshooting](https://slyr.north-road.com/user_guide/troubleshooting)for the workaround.
 >
 > ✔️ **Symbology:**  If you are using rule-based renderers, these are not yet available in ArcGIS Pro.
-See the [Limitations](https://slyr.north-road.com/user_guide/limitations){:target="_blank" rel="noopener"}_.
+See the [Limitations](https://slyr.north-road.com/user_guide/limitations).
 >
 > ✔️ **Error Messages:**   If a tool returns an error saying it is not available, if you are using the Community Edition, it may not yet be available.
-Otherwise check the [Troubleshooting](https://slyr.north-road.com/user_guide/troubleshooting){:target="_blank" rel="noopener"}_ page.
+Otherwise check the [Troubleshooting](https://slyr.north-road.com/user_guide/troubleshooting) page.

 <!---## Group ##
 ### Tool ###